Studio October 7, 2024 Amy Funderburk

 “But, if I make a self-portrait about my journey as a human being in relationship to the journey of becoming who I'm intended to be– of remembering who I really am….
 That representation of the act of creating oneself… sometimes that is recognizing that sacred nature of oneself in aesthetic.”

 Simpson considers the many rules and boundaries of Pueblo culture to be a blessing, because these restrictions inspire her to be “extra creative,” pushing her to understand things in a different way.
-“How do I navigate my identity and be honest about my experience, but without exploiting or extracting?”
-The artist asks.
+“How do I navigate my identity and be honest about my experience, but without exploiting or extracting?” the artist asks.
 “I have to be as innovative as I possibly can, which pushes me more into a contemporary expression.”

 © Rose B. Simpson.
 Courtesy of the artist, Jessica Silverman, San Francisco, and Jack Shainman Gallery, New York.